Updated: Jul 23

 whereas the full moon is a time to show what we've been working on and we are inclined to be more outgoing and social, as in our fertile days we naturally tend to be.

-the red moon is the cycle when women bleed on the full moon and ovulate on the new moon. it was known that women who bleed on the full moon were to be enchantresses and highly sensual as well as seductive. these women were intimidating to say the least and eventually were seen as witches, instead of the highly intuitive and powerful women they were. these women tend to be more purpose/passion-driven. they are the wise women, the medicine women and are here to empower others. possibly, they have reached a highly sexual period of their lives which needs to be explored.
+the red moon is the cycle when women bleed on the full moon and ovulate on the new moon. it was known that women who bleed on the full moon were to be enchantresses and highly sensual and seductive. these women were intimidating to say the least and eventually were seen as witches, instead of the highly intuitive and powerful women they were. these women tend to be more purpose/passion-driven. they are the wise women, the medicine women and are here to empower others. possibly, they have reached a highly sexual period of their lives which needs to be explored.

 there are of course women who cycle in between the new moon and full moon and vice-versa, who also inherited their own spiritual meaning. i will save this information for another post.